isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Minister for Law K Shanmugam on Criminal Procedure Bill 2024.md

 36. This kind of conduct is highly reprehensible.
 Our society will not accept it.
 No society will accept it, but our society takes a very serious view of it.
 And the impact on the young girls is very devastating.
 Their lives – shattered.

 {:start="37"}
-37. We have to deal with this kind of menace.
-Protect our society.
+37. We have to deal with this kind of menace and protect our society.

 {:start="38"}
 38. Let me give you another example: